-The charge for the reservation is 20% of the agreed train path price.
+In cases when the degree of utilization of the train path is below the borderline degree of utilization, the Infrastructure Manger will charge the full price of the train path for the used train paths, and for the non-used train paths, which represent the difference between the borderline degree of utilization and the degree of utilization of one train path, IM will charge for the reservation of the train path.
+The charge for the reservation is 20% of the agreed price.
 IŽS reserves the right to cancel the allocated train path if a train path is utilized less than 25% of the monthly quota, that is, less than 50% of the monthly quota in case of congested infrastructure.
-ATI MALICONATIVA CONTINUENT METEROLOGICA TO ANTI-PORTO TO ANTI-PORT 0,12 € per km.
+NRIC 0,12 € per km.